Astrological sign: Dignity and detriment, exaltation and fall

-The following table summarizes the positions described above:

 In addition to essential dignity, the traditional astrologer considers Accidental dignity of planets.
 This is placement by house in the chart under examination.
-Accidental dignity is the planet's "ability to act."
+Accidental dignity is the planet's "ability to act".
 So we might have, for example, Moon in Cancer, dignified by rulership, is placed in the 12th house it would have little scope to express its good nature.
-The 12th is a cadent house as are the 3rd, 6th and 9th and planets in these houses are considered weak or afflicted.
-On the other hand, Moon in the 1st, 4th, 7th, or 10th would be more able to act as these are Angular houses.
-Planets in Succedent houses of the chart (2nd, 5th, 8th, 11th) are generally considered to be of medium ability to act.
+The twelfth is a cadent house as are the third, sixth and ninth and planets in these houses are considered weak or afflicted.
+On the other hand, Moon in the first, fourth, seventh, or 10th would be more able to act as these are Angular houses.
+Planets in Succedent houses of the chart (second, fifth, eighth, eleventh) are generally considered to be of medium ability to act.
 Besides Accidental Dignity, there are a range of Accidental Debilities, such as retrogradation, Under the Sun's Beams, Combust, and so forth.

 Additional classifications

 Each sign can be divided into three 10° sectors known as decans or decanates, though these have fallen into disuse.
 The first decanate is said to be most emphatically of its own nature and is ruled by the sign ruler.
 The next decanate is sub-ruled by the planet ruling the next sign in the same triplicity.
 The last decanate is sub-ruled by the next in order in the same triplicity.

 While the element and modality of a sign are together sufficient to define it, they can be grouped to indicate their symbolism.
 The first four signs, Aries, Taurus, Gemini, and Cancer, form the group of personal signs.
 The next four signs, Leo, Virgo, Libra, and Scorpio form the group of interpersonal signs.
 The last four signs of the zodiac, Sagittarius, Capricorn, Aquarius, and Pisces, form the group of transpersonal signs.